zedeus/kinoplex/README.md

 other clients will follow it perfectly.
 As non-admin pausing and skipping ahead doesn't work, the client constantly syncs time and state to be as close the admin as possible.
 Chat and server messages are displayed using mpv's built-in OSD overlay.
-If they aren't shown, you may have to change your mpv configuration.
+If the OSD isn't visible at all, you may have to change your mpv configuration.

 ### Keybindings